Custom endpoints

 { "request": { "method": "create" } }

-This default configuration object will create a request that uses the
+This default configuration object creates a request using the

 POST

 HTTP request method.
-To understand how HTTP request methods relate to the scriptrequest.method
+Learn more about how HTTP request methods relate to the scriptrequest.method

-variable parameter values, see this mapping table. -
+variable parameter values in this mapping table. -

 (Optional) To supply a body with the request, add a